Discrimination Under Oregon Law

 How can Employment Discrimination be Proven in Oregon?

-This will be proven if the employer in question has treated others of the same class in a similar manner.
+This will be proven if the employer in question has treated others of the same class in a comparable manner.
 It may also be shown when there is testimony regarding specific employer statements that a reasonable person would define as biased.
 Furthermore, an employer who fires someone or otherwise retaliates because of a discrimination lawsuit is in clear violation of the law.

 Life in Salem